By Christopher Brown of OCDCarCare.com

 This concept also applies to all paint polishing steps.
 Allow panels or areas to fully cool between any steps to avoid paint swelling.

-3) Size of a Panel or Working Section Influences Heat Build Up Speed
+#3 The Size of a Panel or Working Section Heavily Influences the Rate of Heat Generation

 This directly ties into the previous concept and magnifies it.